When it comes to understanding your audience, you can’t get more granular than a website click tracking tool.

 When someone clicks on your website, whether it’s a link or form field or something else, it sends out a signal.
 A website click tracking tool can receive that signal and generate user behavior reports based on that information.

 It’s kind of like GPS navigation.
-If you have GPS installed on your phone and you’ve used a software program to track your teenager’s car, you can access the app and see what addresses the car has visited and what routes it’s taken to different places.
+If you have GPS installed on your phone or if you’ve used a software program to track your teenager’s car, you can access the app and see what addresses the car has visited and what routes it’s taken to different places.

 User behavior reports, which come from website click tracking, provide you with a map of sorts that tells you about website visitor activity.
 Based on that data, you make decisions about how to redesign your site, direct visitors’ attention, and remove distractions.